 Bright Spots in Covid

-2020 and now into 2021 has taken its toll on everyone, and our local businesses were far from exempt.
+2020 and 2021 took a toll on everyone, and our local businesses were far from exempt.
 From the stay-at home orders to ever-changing regulations, businesses continue to face an incredibly challenging and unprecedented time.

-While things have been hard, an impressive number of businesses and organizations have found ways to use the current volatile landscape to their advantage, and to the advantage of our local community.
-Here are some of the Bright Spots our local businesses have seen through creative problem solving and adaptations during the COVID-19 pandemic:
+While things have been hard, an impressive number of businesses and organizations found ways to use the volatile landscape to their advantage, and to the advantage of our local community.
+Here are some of the Bright Spots our Altona and District businesses have seen through creative problem solving and adaptations during the COVID-19 pandemic:

 Expansion in Uncertain Times